 It is easy to migrate blogs from HubSpot to any other CRM and from other CRM to HubSpot but we had a lot of problems to bring blog from Drupal to HubSpot.
 And there is no specific way to migrate the blogs from Drupal to HubSpot.

-I know you might be thinking that using traditional approaches (COPY and PASTE), one can easily transfer blogs directly from Drupal to HubSpot.
+I know you might be thinking that using traditional approaches (COPY and PASTE), one can transfer website content ike blogs directly from Drupal to HubSpot.
 There is no doubt that it is easy, but chances are you may lose data and have to spend time transferring each blog individually as there are 350+ blogs here.

 Now, you might be thinking about the right way to move a blog from Drupal to HubSpot.
 Scrolling down and reading this article will guide you with the proper steps, considering which you can move Drupal Blogs to HubSpot.